 I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.Maya Angelou

 The Power of being in the NOW.

 I try to live my life with this mindset.
 I want to be in the NOW … like, all the time.
-There are two big payoffs for being in the NOW: 1) I want to experience #GoodFeels constantly and all the time! & 2) I don’t want to miss an opportunity to make a lasting impact on someone else.
-Because I know that every car ride with my kids (can be a “My Hat” moment) … and every walk with an employee (is an opportunity to connect and inspire) … and every time I engage with a stranger (I can surprise them with a smile or a hello).
+I don’t want to miss an opportunity to make a lasting impact on someone else.
+Because I know that every car ride with my kids (can be a “My Hat” moment) … and every 1on1 or walk with an employee (is an opportunity to connect and inspire) … and every time I engage with a stranger (I can surprise them with a smile or a hello).
 In any and every tiny moment, I know that I have an opportunity to make a lasting impact on someone else.